tommyx5/WasserstoffCPSP/README.md

     Ofc you can also run the "docker compose up" command

 # Note
-when adding new containers or changing configuration of old dont forget to change both the script and compose files
+When adding new containers or changing configuration of old dont forget to change both the script and the docker compose files